What is API Governance? 8 API Governance Best Practices | digitalML

 In this post:

-• Complete/Consistent/Compliant – APIs are high quality and deliver reliable consumer experiences
+• Complete, Consistent, and Compliant: APIs are high quality and deliver reliable consumer experiences

-• Reusable – APIs can be easily reused/updated/extended
+• Reusable: APIs can be easily reused/updated/extended, and composed together

-• Secure – so that your data is secure and you’re complying with regulation
+• Secure: so that data is safe, risk is minimized, and you’re complying with regulation

-In fact, Forbes are now stating that “the strategic importance of API governance cannot be underestimated”, and that API governance is a key part to an enterprise’s competitive edge when it comes to digital.
+It’s no wonder therefore that Forbes state “the strategic importance of API governance cannot be underestimated”, and that API governance is a key part to an enterprise’s competitive edge when it comes to digital.
+Done right, it provides your developers (and business roles) an easy and fast way to make the right decisions while they’re designing, developing, and managing APIs.
+What’s more, API governance can help increase the value of the functionality you’re exposing.

 But what exactly is API governance, why do you need it, and what are proven best practices for enforcing it?